New council housing developments

 The office building has now been demolished.
 Ground surveys have been completed and design options are being drawn up with a number of ideas being developed.

 This site has been identified for potential development of approximately 22 properties which includes 1-, 2- and 3-bedroom houses and bungalows.
 Ground works have been undertaken to prepare the land, and a pre-application consultation has been undertaken prior to a full planning application being submitted.

 A former education building has been demolished in preparation for a new development of approximately 14 properties.
 Surveys are underway to inform the scheme design prior to a planning application being submitted.

 Brokesby Road, Bonymaen

 We are working with architectural design consultants (BDP) to develop plans for four sites at Brokesby Road, Bonymaen.
 This will provide in the region of 160 new properties.
 A public consultation exercise took place in January 2023 which provided residents with the opportunity to comment on the draft plans.
-A planning application will be submitted during the summer, which will include a formal public consultation exercise.
+A planning application has been submitted.

 We completed our first retrofit project in Craig Cefn Parc in partnership with Cardiff University's Welsh School of Architecture.
 The Retrofit scheme is the first of its kind in Wales and consists of six bungalows which have had External Wall Insulation (EWI), new rendering, and new energy efficient windows and doors.
 Each property has been fitted with renewable technologies including ground source heat pumps, solar panelled integrated roofs, Tesla battery storage and Mechanical Ventilation Heating Recovery (MVHR) units.